Apifarms/apifarms.github.io/src/pages/seeds/index.md

 date: "2017-12-10T22:12:03.284Z"
 ---

-We offer a line of friendly polinator flowers which allow bees to feed themselves during different periodes of the season.
+We offer a line of flower mixes that allow bees to feed from spring to fall.

-In addition to helping bees directly, these plants can also improve other areas of the ecosystem, such as  beneficial insects, butterflies, hummingbirds.
+In addition to helping bees directly, these plants also promote other areas of the ecosystem, such as  beneficial insects, butterflies and hummingbirds.

+Each choice of flower contributes to a unique honey flavour profile.

-Deer resistant mixes are also available.
+Deer resistant flower mixes are also available.

+We generally plant 125g of flower mix per 90 square meter.
+These mixes are a great solution.

 To be sowed at 125g per 90 sq. m.
 (1/4lb per 1000 sq. ft.).
 The mixes are all unique and easy to care for.
 Most of them sow themselves for the years to come.
 These mixes are a great solution to bringing back life into it be your backyards, fields and municipalities.
 Please contact us for more information, we have an agricultural technician to assist with any questions.